 - Torre del Micalet/Miguelete (bell tower of València Cathedral)

 - Cripta Arqueológical de la Preso de Sant Vincente (Almoina Archaeological museum)

-We hired bikes in decent nick with locks and optional helmets for €7 for one day or €13 for two days at Bed and Bike, who also offer free bike hire if you rent an apartment with them.
+We hired bikes that were in decent nick, with locks and optional helmets, for €7 for one day or €13 for two days at Bed and Bike.
+Who also offer free bike hire if you rent an apartment with them.

 We made a handy map of the free museums and monuments in València – check it out here.

 As if all the culture, history and Gothic buildings in the city centre weren’t enough, this Spanish gem is also within spitting distance of some pretty awesome beaches.

 To the north are Las Arenas, Malvarrosa and El Cabañal, all awarded Blue Flag status.

 Or, if you want to visit somewhere a little wilder, head just 10km south of the city to the beach of El Saler or to the heart of Albufera Natural Park.

 Lining the beaches are little beach bars and restaurants selling local paella.